Cost-Saving Ideas: Going Green and Saving Greenbacks

 Tools and Tips for Municipalities and School Districts

 Going green may turn out to be the most affordable option for local governments and school districts of all sizes throughout the State.
-The brochure
+This brochure [pdf]

 offers an overview of some of the resources available to officials, including tools to evaluate the cost of current and proposed systems, tips on purchasing, and options for incentives and favorable financing.